 Explore the details of the GeoAid solidarity network via Map Portal interface.

-Scenario 2: If you are doing a project that requires individual action taking place at particular location, and you want to be in control of the data collection process, you can use Mobile Data Collection to gather real-time data from volunteers or staff in the field.
-This is the perfect way to engage your network in initiatives such as local cleanup events, interviewing citizens or collecting data on households that are in need of access to a particular service, etc. One such example is GeoAid project shown on the map above, in which data about services for socially vulnerable groups was mapped.
+Scenario 2: If you are doing a project that requires individual action taking place at a particular location, and you want to be in control of the data collection process, you can use Mobile Data Collection to gather real-time data from volunteers or staff in the field.
+It is a great way to engage your network in initiatives such as local cleanup events, interviewing citizens or collecting data about households, etc. One such example is the GeoAid project shown on the map above, in which data about services for socially vulnerable groups were mapped.

 4. Better Team Coordination and More Effective Fieldwork

-Scenario 1: If your organization does a lot of fieldwork, like Engineers without Borders, or the Give Clean Water Initiative, you can organize your entire workflow around maps – from collecting data (even in offline conditions) with Mobile Data Collection, to sharing priorities to people directly on the field.
-For example, if you work in an emergency relief situation, you can use real-time mapping with your smartphone to fill in data about resources needed in a particular shelter or facility, and it will be shown on a map in real-time.
-This can be used to coordinate your team better and can also communicate data to team coordinators at other locations.
-They in turn can gain immediate insight into where to send people in need of shelter, just by looking at a map.
+Scenario 1: If your organization does a lot of fieldwork, like Engineers without Borders, or the Give Clean Water Initiative, you can organize your entire workflow around maps – from collecting data (even offline) with Mobile Data Collection, to sharing priorities to people directly on the field.
+For example, if you work in an emergency relief situation, you can use your smartphone to fill in data about resources needed in a particular shelter or facility, and it will be shown on a map in real-time.
+It can be used to coordinate your team better and also to communicate data to team coordinators at other locations.
+They, in turn, can gain immediate insight into where to send people in need of shelter, just by looking at a map.

-Scenario 2: Use the data you collected in the field to directly notify stakeholders in different agencies and organizations.
-For example, you can send information on how many people are at a particular location to other organizations, sharing map data directly with those involved in the project via Map Viewer.
-This can help you to coordinate and be more effective not just within your own organizations, but on a larger scale.
+Scenario 2: Use the field data you collected to notify stakeholders in different agencies and organizations directly.
+It can help you coordinate and be more effective not just within your organization, but also on a larger scale with other stakeholders.

 5. Better Governance: Decision Making Based on Real-time Data

-Scenario 1: Once you collect data in the field, either via Mobile Data Collection or Crowdsourcing, you can further use and analyze data in order to make decisions.
-For example, based on a particular type of data you collected (e.g. number of hospitals in an area that is affected by a disease), you can do a heatmap analysis in Map Editor to determine what areas don’t have a facility nearby or where you can put a field hospital in case of emergency.
-It is also a good way to prioritize tasks for your field crew even in the moment they are collecting data.
+Scenario 1: Once you collect data in the field, either via Mobile Data Collection or Crowdsourcing, you can further use and analyze data to make decisions.
+For example, based on a particular type of data you collected (e.g., number of hospitals in an area that is affected by a disease), you can do a heatmap analysis in Map Editor to determine what areas don’t have a facility nearby or where you can put a field hospital in case of emergency.
+It is also a good way to prioritize tasks for your field crew even when they are collecting data.

-These are just some of the examples of how a cloud-based mapping solution can help with various aspect of your work.
+These are just some of the examples of how mapping software can be of help to NGOs and nonprofit organizations.